 22. Some employers might be reluctant to appoint anyone whom they have not met in person.
 Long distance job hunting via e-mail might not be effective in a certain competitive industries.
 Foreign nationals should consider to request a visitor visa to meet with Canadian employers.
 Always be truthful in a visa application about the intent of the visit and clearly show the ties back to the country of Citizenship (demonstrate the ability and intent to return after the completion of the interviews).

 23. Applicants/Foreign nationals appoints immigration representatives with very limited experience in the Canadian labour market.
 Many foreign based immigration representatives (in South Africa, India, the UK) has very limited experience in assisting immigrants to navigate the labour market before or after immigration.
 As many immigrants require job offers they need to be coached how to find work before they can immigrate.
 Sadly many immigrants appoint representatives that are not licensed recruiters, with limited experience in how to find work and with limited work experience in Canada.
-Matrixvisa hold licensed licences in all the provinces where it is required and has completed many recruitment assignment for many companies in Canada during the past 14 years.
-The owner and employees of Matrixvisa has lived and Western and Eastern Canada.
+Matrixvisa hold licensed licences in all the provinces where it is required and has completed many recruitment assignment for many companies in Canada during the past 17 years.
+The owner and employees of Matrixvisa have lived in Western and Eastern Canada.
 Matrixvisa has offies in Toronto, Calgary and Vancouver.
 We have completed immigration law work and recruitment work in the following industries: Mining, Agriculture, Tourism, Manufacturing, Services such as Insurance, Medical industries, etc. The people at Matrixvisa also understand the economy, political trends and economic issues that effects job hunting.

 25. Some occupations are not regulated (such as Health and Safety advisors).
 However the legislation governing health and safety is different in Canada.
 Therefore employers will be searching for local certifications such as:

 - Certified Safety Professional (CSP),